zurgeg/linux_rocksmith/guides/setup/arch-non-pipewire.md

 If the commands in this collapsible section don't work for you, try the "longer" variant first before asking for help.

-YOU NEED TO HAVE THE $PROTON VARIABLE SET!! (or replaced with the correct path first)
+YOU NEED TO HAVE THE $PROTON AND $STEAMLIBRARY VARIABLE SET!! (or replaced with the correct path first)

 cd into the unpacked directory, then run this.